aas008/Power-Outages-Project/README.md

  Analysis of CUSTOMERS.AFFECTED missingness revealed one dependent and one independent relationship:

 **Dependent (MAR) - OUTAGE.DURATION:**
-The missingness of CUSTOMERS.AFFECTED depends on OUTAGE.DURATION (p-value = 0.0010 < 0.05).
-The distribution plots and permutation test results show that outages with missing customer counts tend to have significantly different durations compared to those with recorded customer counts, with an observed test statistic of 1243.53 being far from what we'd expect by random chance.
+The missingness of **CUSTOMERS.AFFECTED depends on OUTAGE.DURATION (p-value = 0.0010 < 0.05)**.
+The distribution plots and permutation test results show that outages with missing customer counts tend to have significantly different durations compared to those with recorded customer counts, with **an observed test statistic of 1243.53** being far from what we'd expect by random chance.

 **Dependent (MAR) - MONTH:**
-The missingness of CUSTOMERS.AFFECTED also depends on MONTH (p-value = 0.0000 < 0.05), indicating strong evidence against MCAR.
+The missingness of **CUSTOMERS.AFFECTED also depends on MONTH (p-value = 0.0000 < 0.05)**.
 This suggests that the likelihood of missing customer count data varies significantly with different months of the year, perhaps due to seasonal patterns in reporting practices or outage characteristics.

 **Independent (MCAR) - TOTAL.PRICE:**
-TOTAL.PRICE shows characteristics of MCAR with only 1.43% missing values.
+**TOTAL.PRICE shows characteristics of MCAR with only 1.43% missing values**.
 Since electricity prices are set through regulatory processes independent of outage reporting systems, and missing values show no systematic patterns, the missingness mechanism appears random and unrelated to outage characteristics.

 These findings help inform how we approach missing values in our analyses of power outage patterns.